 In 2005, the IOM adopted minimum care plan elements and standards for cancer survivorship care planning.
 They also recommended that all cancer patients completing primary treatment be provided with a comprehensive written treatment summary and follow-up care plan.
-The 2016 Commission on Cancer Program Standards now require that all accredited cancer centers deliver treatment summaries and care plans to an increasing percentage of patients who have been treated in their facilities.
+The 2020 Commission on Cancer Program Standards encourage that patients receive treatment summaries and a survivorship care plan, but the delivery of such plan is not a requirement of a survivorship program within an accredited cancer center.

 This toolkit was created to educate healthcare professionals about integrating survivorship care plans into practice and systems of care, and to promote them for cancer survivors.
 The CDOC Survivorship Care Plan Advisory Group is a collaboration of cancer community stakeholders from across California who have worked to develop this toolkit in partnership with Triage Cancer.